 \section{Final remarks}

-In the present work we considered the equilibrium Thermodynamics associated with massless bosonic fields in anti-de Sitter spacetime with reflexive boundary conditions.
+In the present work, we considered the equilibrium thermodynamics associated with massless bosonic fields in anti--de Sitter spacetime with reflexive boundary conditions.
 Specifically, scalar, electromagnetic and gravitational perturbations are treated.
 The classical dynamics and the quantization of the several matter contents of interest are based on P\"{o}schl-Teller effective potentials.
-Thermodynamic quantities are calculated for the fields of interest, and an analysis of the Thermodynamics is performed.
+Thermodynamic quantities are calculated for the fields of interest, and an analysis of the thermodynamics is performed.

+It should be remarked that we do not make the usual identification of the cosmological constant $\Lambda$ as proportional to an effective pressure.
+Although $\Lambda$ is frequently treated as a pressure considering black hole thermodynamics \cite{Kubiznak:2016qmn,Dolan:2011xt}, we consider an alternative formalism compatible with the development presented in Refs.~\cite{Baldiotti:2017ywq,Baldiotti:2016lcf}.
+In this approach, the thermodynamic interpretation of the cosmological constant is done through an equation of state.
+Within this formalism, it is possible to incorporate both the thermal AdS background thermodynamics and the SAdS black hole thermodynamics in the same framework.

-An important point in the developed treatment is a suitable definition of effective volume.
+An important point in the proposed treatment is a suitable definition of effective volume.
 This effective volume has a natural geometric interpretation, being compatible with the homogeneity of the equations of state in the thermodynamic limit.
-Imposing Bose-Einstein statistics and proper thermodynamic limits (based on the volume introduced), the Thermodynamics is determined.
-The proposed definitions of effective volume and adS thermodynamic limits should be relevant in other analyses in anti-de Sitter background.
+Imposing Bose-Einstein statistics and proper thermodynamic limits (based on the volume introduced), the thermodynamics is determined.
+The proposed definitions of effective volume and AdS thermodynamic limits should be relevant in other analyses in anti--de Sitter background.

 In the actual calculation of the partition functions and derived quantities, analytic and numerical tools are employed.
 Specifically, analytic results are available in the low-temperature and high-temperature regimes, while numeric techniques are (in principle) always applicable.
 The analytic and numeric calculations coincide when both can be performed, corroborating the approach used.